pvcy/dbt-privacy/README.md

 for more information on installing packages.

 ## Macros in this Package
-Note that macros in this package are designed to work across Postgres, Snowflake, BigQuery, and Redshift data warehouses, but as of April 2022, we have only tested the macros against Postgres and Snowflake.
+Note that macros in this package are designed to work across Postgres, Snowflake, BigQuery, and Redshift data warehouses, but as of May 2022, we have only tested the macros against Postgres and Snowflake.

+[Click Here](https://pvcy.github.io/dbt-privacy/) to view the dbt docs site for the macros in this package.

 ### hash
 [Source](macros/hash.sql)